MikhailGorbunov/Draft/README.md

 Some of the features currently in progress:

 - [ ] Be able to loggin
+- [ ] Be able to search cocktail recepie by ingredient
 - [ ] Be able to add recepie to a planner
 - [ ] Be able to add recepie to a list(shopping list)
 - [ ] Be able to customize recepie